linaGirl/iridium/README.markdown

 	var myClassInstance = new MyClass( {
 		name: "john"
-		, on: { // events in this object will automatically added to the class instance as soon the class is extending the Events class
+		, on: { 						// events in this object will automatically be added to
-			hello: function( to ){
-				log.warn( "myClassInstance had to say hello to", to );
+			hello: function( to ){		// the class instance as soon the class is extending the Events class log.warn( "myClassInstance had to say hello to", to );
 			}.bind( this )
 		}